-The beginning of the Jewish press in Galicia, and Eastern Europe in general, is usually attributed to the Hebrew-language yearbooks, Luaḥ Ha-Lev/Tzir Ne’eman, which Yosef Perel (a key figure in the Haskalah) published in the city of Tarnopol beginning in 1813.
+The beginning of the Jewish press in Galicia, and Eastern Europe in general, is usually attributed to the Hebrew-language yearbooks, Luaḥ Ha-Lev/Tzir Ne’eman, which Yosef Perl (a key figure in the Haskalah) published in his city Tarnopol beginning in 1813.
 In the early days of the Jewish press in Galicia, most of the publications were in Hebrew.
 They came out infrequently, once a year or every few months.
 They usually did not survive very long, and some appeared only once.
-These were literary periodicals, in the spirit of the two leading intellectual movements in European Jewish society at the time, the Haskalah (Enlightenment) and Wissenschaft des Judentums.
+These were literary periodicals, in the spirit of the two leading intellectual movements in European Jewish society at the time, the Haskalah and Wissenschaft des Judentums.
 The periodicals from the first half of the 19th century, in which Galician Jews had prominent positions as editors and authors, and which lasted for at least several years, were actually published outside of Galicia.
 The most prominent of these were the Bikurei Ha-‘Itim from Vienna (1820-1831) and Kerem Ḥemed from Vienna and Prague (1833-1843).

 Beginning in the middle of the 19th century, the Galician Jewish press gradually grew and expanded in terms of languages, frequency of publication, and topics covered, which were primarily news, politics, religion, and society.